damusss/mili/guide/utility.md

 -   `snap(position)`: Snap the window to an allowed position.
 Snapping to the top or bottom is the same as maximizing. `heigt` is allowed.
 -   `unsnap()`: Restore the window from a snapped position.
 -   `center()`: Center the window inside the display.

+The staticmethod `CustomWindowBehavior.usable_display_area_from_taskbar` takes the display size and a taskbar size and position and returns the usable area.

 ## `AdaptiveUIScaler`